loric-/dotfiles/README.md

     make iso

+## Burn ISO on USB

+`ddrescue` can be used to create a live USB version of the ISO.

+    sudo ddrescue lobre.iso /dev/sdX --force -D

 ## Shortcut reference table

 Shortcuts tend to be consistent between apps.
 Here is a table listing a few of them.